 The Gray whale migration is on!
 They are travelling from the warm waters of Mexico and heading to the food rich waters of the Bering Sea!
 Consider this migration route like a huge highway.
 When some of them pass Tofino they ramp off and spend the summer here!
 In the fall time they will get back on that marine highway and head back south where the females will give birth.

 A rather large pod of Gray’s has arrived in Tofino.
 Maybe 12 plus.
 I first saw them a few days ago.

 Our Hospital is located near the water.
 I was heading home on my bike when I heard singing and drumming.
 It was a Native man singing and drumming a traditional song to someone he knows sick inside the Hospital.
 Magically I noticed a pod of Gray whales behind him in the waters spouting!
 I decided to put my boat in the water to go check them out.
 Because the whale watching boats have been side lined I knew I would be able to get some great shots….which I did!

 This one female for whatever reason must of Spy Hopped 6 or 7 times!

 Barnacles attache themselves to a Gray whale in the warm waters in Mexico.
-Once attached they will stay attached for life.
-They do not harm the whale.
+Once attached they will stay attached for life. (which is about a year for this species of barnacle) They do not harm the whale,but they do make their skin a patchy colouring.
 They basically use the whale like a taxi,all the while feeding upon plankton.
 Whales do rub themselves upon sandy beaches (which is what I observed) to rid themselves of barnacles but many are rubbed off when they feed anyways.